licarijd/data-structures-and-algorithms/3. Arrays/a. Intro/readme.txt

 - for fast lookups
 - because of fast push/pop() (adding elements to the end, taking things out of the end of the array)
-- elements are ordered and stored sequentially in memory
+- because elements are ordered and stored sequentially in memory

 Arrays aren't great for: